jwijenbergh/FOD/doc/administration_and_usage/basic_administration_and_usage-v1.7.md

 # Basic Administration and Usage

+Early steps for administration and usage that can be done after FoD has been installed.

 ## 1: Setup NETCONF + FoD admin user

 ### 1 (local): Setup NETCONF + FoD admin user (FoD running locally)